`

 Custom Driver

-The custom driver allows you to decide how you want to send e-mails (through some API call, etc.).
-Because it requires a closure, you need to explicitly call AddCustomMailer() in ConfigureServices():
+The custom driver allows you to decide how you want to send e-mails - using HTTP APIs, something else, etc.

 {